-If the Churchill County Office of Public Defender has a conflict and transfers a case to contracted counsel, and contracted counsel has a conflict which prevents representation, the contract attorney shall notify the Program Coordinator, or the Court receiving notice of such conflict shall notify the Program Coordinator, as soon as is reasonably possible.
+If the Churchill County Office of Public Defender has a conflict and transfers a case to the Alternate Public Defender who then also identifies a conflict, the case will be assigned to the Contract Attorney with notice to the Program Coordinator and the Court.
+In the event contracted counsel has a conflict which prevents representation, the contract attorney shall notify the Program Coordinator as soon as is reasonably possible.
 The Coordinator shall then make assignment of alternative counsel which will be selected by the Appointed Counsel Program Coordinator as follows: